billhails/MetaData/README.md

 Lots, but specifically

-* **general**
+### general
-  * business logic
+* support business logic
   * custom filters and transforms (spec done, see [dev-notes](dev-notes.md))
   * custom queries and mutations
   * local template overrides - done
 * think about how to share templates across architectures - later (see [dev-notes](dev-notes.md))
 * think about using the null object pattern for redacted and/or missing data
 * enumerations
 * more data types (date, money, boolean, e-mail &c.)
 * consider a Semantics.Type class to encapsulate the types of fields
+* add another demo with a very different use case
-* **`sqlite-node-graphql` architecture specific**
+* add another architecture (PHP/MySQL/ReST?)

+### sqlite-node-graphql architecture specific
 * tests (generated) - in progress
 * auth - in progress
   * see [Auth](auth.md) for specific scenarios
 * deferred data retrieval - done (but dataloader is sub-optimal)
   * separate dataloader per request, or cache management - done
 * pagination - done
 * mutation - done
 * OpenTracing or OpenTelemetry metrics
 * Security
   * review XSS vulnerabilities
     * add `security="xss"` schema attribute to globally enable html escaping of text input - done
-    * review SQL injection vulnerabilities
+  * review SQL injection vulnerabilities - "should" be ok, all db queries use parameters.
   * add graphql-query-complexity analysis and rejection - done
-* **demo-specific**
-  * demonstrate the use of middleware to handle linkedin-style friend requests
-  * Redis for push notifications
+  * move to https with a local certificate
+  * consider merging the Security and Auth transforms
 * with the proliferation of potential extra servers (Redis, Jaeger, other databases etc.) consider moving to containers for testing and deployment.
 Evaluate the pros and cons of
   * Docker
   * Vagrant
   * Kubernites?

+### demo-specific
+* demonstrate the use of middleware to handle linkedin-style friend requests
+* Redis for push notifications